moorechow/pyRevit/3scriptanatomy.md

 ```

 - **Instance Data files** (Accessible only to current Revit instance):
 These files are marked by host Revit version and process Id and are only available to current Revit instance.
+This avoids any conflicts between similar scripts running under two or more Revit instances.
-Data files are saved in pyRevit appdata directory and ARE cleaned up at Revit restarts.
+Data files are saved in pyRevit appdata directory (with extension `.tmp`) and ARE cleaned up when Revit restarts.

 ``` python
 # provide a unique file id and file extension